-We were a charter member of the US Dept. of Health and Human Services (HHS) Cybersecurity Taskforce that delivered a report illustrating the urgency and complexity of cybersecurity risks facing the healthcare industry, an effort that continues to influence industry working groups.
-We are strongly involved in the development of healthcare security standards through several standards development organizations, e.g., International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC).
+We are a charter member of the U.S. Dept. of Health and Human Services (HHS) Cybersecurity Taskforce.
+We are strongly involved in the development of (healthcare) security standards through several Standards Development Organizations (e.g., ISO and IEC).

 Philips supports the World Economic Forum's 'Recommendations for Public-Private Partnership against Cybercrime'.